-*The sunset times provided in the table are approximates.
+*The sunset times provided in the table are approximated.

-If you plan to visit on Wednesday or Friday, you can book the regular Louvre Museum ticket for time slots after 6 pm – the Museum is open till 9.45 pm.
+If you plan to visit on Friday, you can book the regular Louvre Museum ticket for time slots after 6 pm – the Museum is open till 9.45 pm.

-If the lights haven’t been switched on when you are entering the Museum, they would definitely be on, by the time you get out from the Louvre Pyramid exit.
+If the lights aren’t on when you enter the Museum, they would definitely be on by the time you get out from the Louvre Pyramid exit.

 By the time it is dark, the pyramid and the Louvre buildings are shimmering in golden light.